 If you’re looking to sell and your home gets down-valued, here are some things you can do:

-If you’re hoping to buy, but then get a devaluation from your lender, here are some tips to help you avoid missing out on your dream home:
+If you’re hoping to buy, but then your lender down-values your home, here are some tips to help you avoid missing out on your dream house:

 While down-valuations are far from ideal, there is a way out, so don’t lose hope if this happens to you.
 With a little effort and perseverance, the sale (or purchase) could still go through.
 For more information on mitigating down-valuations in 2023, and avoiding the potential damage of rising interest rates, contact our team below:

 Property specialist Centrick has invested in new technology which enables its valuation team to increase the quality, efficiency,...

 The Build to Rent sector is one of the fastest-growing property formats in the UK, with supply...

 November is coming to an end – Christmas lies on the horizon, and New Year’s Day is...